For Healthcare Professionals

 View findings for patients exposed to T-cell redirection therapy >

-MonumenTAL-1 longer-term follow-up analysis at a median follow-up of >23 months in patients naïve to T-cell redirection therapy1*
+MonumenTAL-1 longer-term follow-up analysis at a median follow-up of >30 months in patients naïve to T-cell redirection therapy1*

 You are now viewing a subsequent follow-up analysis of the MonumenTAL-1 trial.
 This information is not included in the current full Prescribing Information.
-These long-term follow-up data reflect the patients naïve to TCR therapy* receiving TALVEY® Q2W; any increase in n-value is due to this longer-term follow-up and additional patients.
+These longer-term follow-up data reflect the patients naïve to TCR therapy* receiving TALVEY® Q2W; any increase in n-value is due to this longer-term follow-up and additional patients.

 71% of patients responded to TALVEY® Q2W dosing, with 43% achieving ≥CR†